 Step 1: Send out an anonymous survey link

-Twice a year, the Poll Everywhere Ops team sets up an anonymous employee satisfaction survey.
+Twice a year, the Poll Everywhere Ops team sets up an anonymous employee engagement survey (similar to an employee satisfaction survey, but not exactly.)
 The questions are informed by research from Gallup on employee engagement, with some minor tweaks to make it our own.
 “Gallup’s questions were short and sweet,” Bou said, “but our employees wanted to go deeper and give more longform feedback.”

 In other words, Bou modifies the questions designed to measure employee engagement.
 The resulting questions encourage more thoughtful responses that speak to how each employee experiences Poll Everywhere as a company.

 “We adapt to the needs of our employees,” Bou continued.
 The precise mixture of 19 multiple-choice and open-ended questions is then sent out to employees using the shareable response link.

 Anonymity is crucial, so anonymous responses is always enabled for these surveys.
 Employee satisfaction surveys are only useful to the degree that they paint an accurate portrait of the employee experience, so that you can act on any areas of concern.
 That accuracy requires honest answers, and honest answers require that employees feel safe, comfortable, and supported in speaking up.

 That said, employees also know that to achieve true transparency, their responses will be shared with the rest of the company so they can be discussed in the open air.
 That being the case, everyone is encouraged to submit responses that don’t contain information that might be used to infer their identity.